 9. Sick Bacchus by Caravaggio (Room VIII)

-Be sure to take a look at the difference in the skin between father, son, and child.
+The sculpture is an incredible sign of Bernini’s future talent.
+From the engineering feat of carrying so much weight with such little support to the details in the body.
+Be sure to take a look at the difference in the skin of the father, son, and child.
 The older father’s skin hangs and sags.
-Son is in his prime with tight skin.
-The toddler son still carries baby fat.
-This is a very difficult thing to realize when working with stone and trying to make sure the entire thing didn’t topple over on you.
+The son is in his prime with tight skin.
+And the toddler son still has baby fat.
+This is a very difficult thing to realize when working with stone—all the while trying to make sure the entire thing doesn’t topple over on you.

 Top Colosseum Tours